davidkastner/molecuLearn/README.md

 ## 2. Quick start
 ![Welcome screen help options](docs/_static/welcome_help_demo.png)

-To get started, once `qa` has been installed, run `qa --help` or `qa -h` to see the available actions.
+To get started, once `ml` has been installed, run `ml --help` or `ml -h` to see the available actions.

 ## 3. Installation
 Install the package by running the follow commands inside the repository.
 This will perform a developmental version install.
 It is good practice to do this inside of a virtual environment.
 A yaml environmental file has been created to automate the installation of dependencies.